0cfernandes00/565_FinalProject/README.md

 For Milestone 2, our goal was to support HDR and add mobile GPU texture formats.

 Outcome:
-- Tonemapping
+- Tonemapping modes
   - Reinhard
   - ACES
-  - xposure modes
+  - Exposure
 - HDR
   - BC6H
 - Supercompression formats